aidenwaring/CA_T2A1_Workbook/README.md

 - This principle requires individuals the option of not identifying themselves or instead using a pseudonym instead.
 This can be addressed by adjusting the user sign-up form to not require real-names and outlining this option within the application's privacy policy.

 3. Collection of solicited personal information
-- Adhering to this principle, the application will only collect user information that is immediately relevant to the application and volunatarily given.
+- Adhering to this principle, the application will only collect user information that is immediately relevant to the application and voluntarily given.
 User data is not to be collected from sources external to the application.

 4. Dealing with unsolicited personal information
-- If the application somehow happens to acquire unsolicited user information, the application must destroy or de-identify this unless it is contained within a Commonwleaht record.
+- If the application somehow happens to acquire unsolicited user information, the application must destroy or de-identify this unless it is contained within a Commonwealth record.

 5. Notification of the collection of personal information
 - The application clearly outlines in what circumstances it collects personal information.

 6. Use or disclosure of personal information
-- The application clearly outlines in what circumstances it may discolse the information it holds.
+- The application clearly outlines in what circumstances it may disclose the information it holds.

 7. Direct marketing
 - The application may only use collected personal information if certain conditions are met.
 All users are given the option to opt out of marketing emails.